 What does Donald Trump’s win mean for Ohio health insurance rates?
 As previously mentioned, a repeal of Obamacare is probable, but a new replacement will have to be created first.
 Since this will likely take between 3-9 months, major changes may not be implemented until 2019, although 2018 remains a possibility.
 Senior MedSup coverage should not be impacted by the Trump win.

 Open Enrollment has ended.
-Will there be another OE period in 2018?
-It's premature to speculate, since although changes will occur, we don't know the magnitude or timing of these changes.
+Will there be another OE period next year?
+It’s premature to speculate, since although changes will occur, we don’t know the magnitude or timing of these changes.

 Although prices increased, higher federal subsidies have resulted in lower premiums for many persons over age 50.